vinodkd/halo/journal.md

 **Mon May  4 09:00:48 2015** : was rewriting the overview again to rebadge the language as an application lifecycle language instead of just programming.

 **Mon May 11 17:41:18 2015** : Rewritten.

+**Thu May 14 09:01:41 2015** : Reorged the doc structure a bit.
+Added sections on edges. need to carve out a separate "using syntax for code" section.

+**Thu May 14 18:25:13 2015** : was finishing up the reorg with syntax for code